 - Birth Certificate, translated into Spanish by a Sworn Translator,

-- Labor contract with future employer in Argentina.
+- Labour contract with the future employer in Argentina.
 This is a signed letter where your future employer says that s/he intend to hire you for at least one year.
 It has to be signed and notarized.

 - 600 Pesos (approximately 200 Euros) for the work visa application costs.

 - Make an appointment online with Dirección Nacional de Migraciones online or call 0800-666-0055.

 - Take with you all the paperwork listed above.
 Once it is approved, signed and stamped you need to pay the fee.
 Then you will receive a “Residencia Precaria”, which is a Temporary Work Visa valid for 30 days.
 This Temporary Work Visa allows you to officially start work for your employer before you receive the actual Work Visa.